 Japanese maples turn an eye-popping, fiery hue in fall.
 Great as container trees, they can be moved where you want.

 Select planter combinations that provide a contrast to the surrounding area.
 Here, a dark grey house and shaded yard make oranges, reds, and greens stand out.

-This urban backyard measures just 45 feet wide, but by careful placement of outdoor living spaces and strategic use of plants, the homeowners created a private paradise in just five years.
-Read on to discover how you can do the same.
+This urban backyard measures just 45 feet wide, but by careful placement of outdoor living spaces and strategic use of plants, the homeowners created a private paradise.
+This stone path invites visitors to the structure in the back.

 Providing privacy from tall surrounding buildings, this gazebo gives the owners a spot to relax and entertain.
 Gazebos also let you to enjoy the outdoors even during stormy weather.
 And they're not just for large gardens; the example shown here is tucked in a tight space between a garage and a privacy fence.